knechtionscoding/algo-trading/README.md

 - Drop of 5%+ in a single trading day
 - No more than 40% off All Time high
+- Have we purchased this stock in the last 1 day

 #### Sell